d1618033/python-redfish-utility/docs/slate/source/includes/_ilocommands.md

 <p class="fake_header">SUBCOMMAND</p>

-Subcommand can be csr/getcsr/ca/crl/tls/gen_csr/view/import/auto_enroll.
+Subcommand can be getcsr/gen_csr/view/import/export/auto_enroll.
 Usages are each one are given on the right side.

-- csr/gen_csr - Creates new certificate request.
+- gen_csr - Creates new certificate signing request.
-- getcsr - Downloads the certificate to certificate.txt.
+- getcsr - Downloads the CSR generated to certificate.txt.
-- ca - Imports CA certificate.
-- crl - Imports CRL certificate.
-- tls - Imports TLS certificate.
-- view - Prints scep certicate with option --scep_cert or https certificate with option --https_cert.
+- view - Prints scep certificate with option --scep_cert or https certificate with option --https_cert.
 - auto_enroll - Configures new SCEP certificate.
-- import - Imports certificate.
-To import scep certificate, use --scep option.
+- import - Useful in importing the certificates such as CA\TLS\CRL\SCEP\IDEVID\LDEVID\SYSTEMIAK etc.
+- export - Useful in exporting the certificates such as IDEVID\LDEVID\SYSTEMIAK\PLATFORMCERT etc.

+#### Import Arguments

+- **--ca_cert**

+Declare the import is an X.509 formatted user CA certificate.

+- **--scep_cert**

+Upload a SCEP certificate.

+- **--crl_cert**

+Provide iLO with a URL to retrieve the X.509 formatted CA certificate.

+- **--tls_cert**

+Declare the import is a X.509 formatted  TLS/SSL certificate.

+- **--idevid_cert**

+Upload an IDEVID certificate.

+- **--ldevid_cert**

+Upload an LDEVID certificate.

+- **--systemiak_cert**

+Upload an SystemIAK certificate.

+- **--systemidevid_cert**

+Upload a system IDEVID certificate.

+- **--platform_cert**

+Upload a system PlatformCert certificate.

+- **--from_url**

+Specify a URL as the source of the import.

+<aside class="notice">A certificate must be imported from a file or from a URL (only supported for TLS/SSL certificates).</aside>

+#### Export Arguments

+- **--idevid_cert**

+Declare the export is an X.509 formatted IDevID certificate.

+- **--ldevid_cert**

+Declare the export is an X.509 formatted LDevID certificate.

+- **--systemiak_cert**

+Declare the export is an X.509 formatted SystemIAK certificate.

+- **--systemidevid_cert**

+Declare the export is an X.509 formatted SystemIDevID certificate.

+- **--platform_cert**

+Declare the export is an X.509 formatted Platform certificate.

+- **--id**

+Specify the id of the certificate to retrieve from the collection.
+Requires a certificate type selection.

+- **-f File, --filename File**

+Specify the filename/filepath for the resulting certificate to be saved to.
+By default, the certificate is printed to the console.

+#### getcsr Arguments

+- **--TLS_CERT**

+Declare retrieval of an X.509 formatted TLS/SSL certificate signing request (CSR).

+- **--PLATFORM_CERT**

+Declare retrieval of an X.509 formatted Platform certificate signing request (CSR).

-- **-f FILENAME, --filename=FILENAME**
+- **-f File, --filename File**

-Use this flag if you wish to use a different filename for the certificate signing request.
-The default filename is certificate.txt.
+Specify the filename/filepath for the resulting certificate signing request (CSR) to be saved to.
+By default, the CSR is printed to the console.
 <p class="fake_header">Login Parameters</p>

 The following parameters can be included to login to a server in the same line as the command is run.